moderneinc/springboot-migration-workshop/docs/spring-boot-migrator/README.md

+---
+sidebar_position: 7
+---
-# Spring Boot Migrator Adventure
+# Spring Boot Migrator exercise

 The [Spring Boot Migrator](https://github.com/spring-projects-experimental/spring-boot-migrator/) (SBM) is a CLI tool that automates code migrations to upgrade or migrate to Spring Boot 3.
 It offers an opinionated API